Carneddau Circular – Pen yr Olwen, Carnedd Dafydd & Carnedd Llewelyn

-The highest point, Carnedd Llewelyn at 1064m in height is only 21m shy of the highest peak in Wales, Yr Wyddfa (Snowdon) at 1085m, but it rarely sees any visitors in comparison.
+The highest point in the Carneddau, Carnedd Llewelyn at 1064m in height is only 21m shy of the highest peak in Wales, Yr Wyddfa (Snowdon) at 1085m, but it rarely sees any visitors in comparison.

 It is a tough but immensely rewarding circular route that also takes in the peaks of Pen yr Olwen at 978m height and Carnedd Dafydd at 1044m height.

-Our walk starts just past the east end of Llyn Ogwen, a ribbon lake just over 3m maximum depth that was created by a glacier that passed though the Ogwen valley 10,000 years ago.
+Our walk starts just past the east end of Llyn Ogwen, which was created by a glacier that passed though the Ogwen valley 10,000 years ago.

-We head north, a steep start as we climb around 300m in the first 1.5km to reach the stunning Ffynnon Loer nestled in Cwm Lloer which is a secluded south east facing corrie.
+A steep start to our climb as we gain 300m in the first 1.5km to reach the stunning Ffynnon Loer.
 We will take a short break here before continuing our ascent.